piotrmiskiewicz/kyma-environment-broker/docs/contributor/06-40-trial-free-cleanup-cronjobs.md

 ## Prerequisites

-Both Jobs require access to:

-* the KEB database to get the IDs of the instances with the `trial` or `free` plan which are not expired yet
+* The KEB database to get the IDs of the instances with the trial or free plan which are not expired yet
 * KEB to initiate the Kyma runtime instance suspension

 ## Configuration